 Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you're thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.

 It’s clear that alcohol – even as little as a few drinks a week – increases the risk of getting breast cancer, at least among women.
 But whether alcohol affects the risk of breast cancer coming back is not as clear.
 Drinking alcohol can raise the levels of estrogen in the body, which in theory could increase the risk of breast cancer coming back.
 But there is no strong evidence from studies to support this.

 Although there is no specific research in men with breast cancer and alcohol, alcohol use has been linked with several other types of cancer.
-It is best not to drink alcohol.
-For men who do drink, they should have no more than 2 drinks a day to help lower their risk of getting certain types of cancer.
+It is best not to drink alcohol, but men who do drink should have no more than 2 drinks a day.

 Because this issue is complex, it’s important to discuss it with your health care team, taking into account your risk of breast cancer coming back (or getting a new cancer) and your risk of other health issues linked to alcohol use.